Frequently Asked Questions

 We bulk bill children under 16 and holders of a Health Care or Pension Card.

-t The Bright Side Clinic, a standard appointment is 15 minutes long.
+At The Bright Side Clinic, a standard appointment is 15 minutes long.
 We are happy to accommodate longer appointments on request.

 Sometimes, things happen that are unforeseeable.
-When we are nearing the end of an appointment and someone mentions a worrying symptom, or is in need of comfort and support, we address that immediately.
+When we are nearing the end of an appointment and someone mentions a worrying symptom, or when is in need of comfort and support, we address that immediately.
 It is unavoidable that when this happens, the next person’s appointment time is impacted.